cbl-dart/cbl-dart/docs/docs/instrumentation.md

 This integration only records transaction spans when a transaction has been started and a child span of the transaction is available in the environment.

-To find a span, the integration uses `cblSentrySpan`.
-This is a getter that returns either a span that has been bound to the current zone or as a fallback the result of `Sentry.getSpan()`.
-To bind a span to a zone use `runWithCblSentrySpan`.
+To find a span, the integration uses `api|cbl_sentry|fn:cblSentrySpan`.
+This is a getter that returns either a span that has been bound to the current zone or as a fallback the result of `api|sentry:sentry_io|Sentry.getSpan`.
+To bind a span to a zone use `api|cbl_sentry|fn:runWithCblSentrySpan`.

 The following code snippet shows functions that are useful to trace the performance of operations in an app: